About the course

 Entry Requirements

-The full-time standard fee for a Foundation Degree for the Academic Year 2022/23 is £6,165.
-These are the full course fees covering the full period of tuition, not the fees payable each year.
+The full-time standard fee for a Foundation Degree for the Academic Year 2024/25 is £9,250.
+These are the full course fees covering each year of study.

 Alternatively if you have any questions around fees and funding, please email admission@beds.ac.uk